BMW R1300GS

 The BMW R1300GS is an adventure touring motorcycle announced for the 2024 model year by BMW Motorrad, following the BMW R1250GS.
 The engine and transmission were redesigned, as was the frame, eliminating the full trellis frame of the earlier model.
-Both changes contributed to a weight of 237kg, 12kg lighter than the previous model.
+Both changes contributed to a weight of 237 kg, 12 kg lighter than the previous model.
 It also eliminated the asymmetrical headlights in earlier generations of the GS series.

 Users

 Oslo Police District began operating BMW R1300GS in their service summer 2024.